 Below are some practical tips for supporting your spouse through addiction recovery.

 Recognize Your Role

 Addiction affects everyone in the family unit.
 You will be learning about addiction and addiction recovery right alongside your spouse through educational workshops and family therapy sessions.
 The drug rehab program that your spouse is attending may also recommend community programs such as Al-Anon.

 It’s important to take care of yourself during this time so that you can be a positive influence on your spouse’s recovery.
 It’s possible that you have taken on some unhealthy roles in the process, such as that of an enabler or codependent.
 Make sure that you are learning to change your own unhealthy behaviors.

 Educate Yourself on Addiction

-Another thing you can do to help your addicted spouse is educate yourself on addiction and addiction recovery.
+Another thing you can do to help your addicted spouse is to educate yourself on addiction and addiction recovery.
 In particular, learn about the risk factors for relapse.
-Addiction is a complex disease, and it’s important for loved ones to realize how easily it can take hold of someone’s life.
+Addiction is a complex disease, and it’s important for loved ones to realize how easy it can take hold of someone’s life.
 It is not a character flaw or weakness.

 Expect a Changing Relationship

 Just because your spouse is getting help doesn’t mean that your relationship will go back to normal.
 Expect it to change and be grateful for the small steps forward that you take.
 Not only will your loved one be recovering from addiction, but also they will be learning who they are without drugs and alcohol.
-Also realize that people’s journeys are unique, so your spouse may jump back into the game relatively quickly or they may not.
+Also, realize that people’s journeys are unique, so your spouse may jump back into the game relatively quickly or they may not.